nehaljwani/team.exiv2.org/book/IMaEA.md

 Imperial College have medical imaging Tiff files which are of the order of 100 GigaBytes in length.
 Clearly we do not want to rewrite such a file to modify a few bytes of metadata.
 We determine the new IFD0 and write it at end of the file.

-When we update a Makernote, we should "edit in place" and always avoid relocating the data.
+When we update a Makernote, we should "edit in place" and avoid relocating the data.
 Regrettably for a JPEG, that's almost impossible.
-As camera manufacturers have higher resolutions and larger displays for review, the manufacturers want to have larger thumbnails and are happy to store the preview somewhere in the JPEG and have a hidden offset in the makernote.
+As camera manufacturers have higher resolutions and larger displays for review, the manufacturers want to have larger thumbnails.
+The manufacturers appear to be happy to store the preview somewhere in the JPEG and have a hidden offset in the makernote.
 This works fine until the image is edited when the preview is lost.

 In principle, a Tiff can be garbage collected with a block-map.
 If we set up a block-map with one bit for every thousand bytes, we can run the IFDs and mark all the blocks in use.
 When we rewrite the TIFF (well IFD0 actually), we can inspect the block-map to determine a "hole" in the file at which to write.
 I would not do this.
 It's unsafe to over-write anything in a Tiff with the exception of IFD0 and the header offset.
 The situation with JPEG is more serious.
 It's impossible to rewrite the JPEG in place.